erodriguezh/nativescript-sim-info/README.md

 #### Dual-Sim Support

 From Api Level 22, A.K.A LOLLIPOP_MR1 or Android 5.1, there is support for dual sim.
-I would like to point out that there is a difference in number of information attributes between what Android considers the default sim and the secondaries.
+I would like to point out that there is a difference in number of information attributes between what Android considers the default subscription (TelephonyManager) and the subscriptions (SubscriptionManager).

 ### iOS